diegoplanchenstainer/NLUAssignment1/report.md

 ```

 ## extractSubtree(sentence, inputWord)
-The function takes as input a sentence and a string and return the subtree of that word contained in the sentence.
+The function takes as input a sentence and a string and returns the subtree of that word contained in the sentence.
 Since: "A subtree of a tree T is a tree consisting of a node in T and all of its descendants in T." the function returns the subtree of the input word in sentence order, input word included.
 To do that the sentence is parsed and the root of the subtree corresponding to the `inputWord` is obtained through the function `subtreeRoot = [token for token in doc if token.text == inputWord][0]`.
 Then it is possible to access at the nodes of the subtree cycling over the `subtreeRoot.subtree`.